 Don’t hesitate to go out for French or Italian food in Japan.
-It’s often better than food in Europe or the U.S., as Japanese chefs are known for perfecting recipes with the precision of a astrophysicist.
-Case in point: The old-fashioned French twists at Misoguigawa, housed in a small, century-old tea house on the Kamo River.
-Here, luxurious and Faberege-like hybrids of French food in the form of kaiseki cuisine are plated artfully and arrive on the table like gifts from the chef.
-Creations include seabream quenells stuffed with sea urchin, matsutake puff-pastry pie, and wagyu beef with demi glace and turnip mousse with spring onion kujo-negi sauce.
+Japanese chefs are known for perfecting recipes with the precision of an astrophysicist.
+Case in point: the old-fashioned French twists at Misoguigawa, housed in a small century-old teahouse on the Kamo River.
+Here, delicate hybrids of French cuisine in the form of kaiseki are plated artfully and arrive on the table like gifts from the chef.
+Creations include sea bream quenelles, wagyu beef with a demi-glace, and turnip mousse with spring onion kujo-negi sauce.